Skip to content

 Contact MediaMath Support to discuss your use case.
 Higher limits may be available for specific approved integrations.

-Rate limits (429 responses) apply to all requests equally.
-However, write concurrency limits only apply to POST, PUT, PATCH, and DELETE operations.
+Rate limits (429 responses from rate limiting) apply to all requests equally.
+However, concurrent write limits (429 responses from concurrency limiting) only apply to POST, PUT, PATCH, and DELETE requests.